ASD-Blueprint/desktop.gov.au/program/engagement/key-messaging.md

   * Key support and benefits:
     * Clear guidance and instructions will be released once the pilot concludes and the change rolls out to the rest of the organisation
     * As we roll out MO365, your teams will have continued interoperability with existing tools, so you can continue to work to your timelines with ease
-    * You will have access to secure cloud-based communications tools to work in a way that’s more connected, including Microsoft Teams, OneDrive, SharePoint Online and Office Pro Plus
+    * You will have access to secure cloud-based communications tools to work in a way that's more connected, including Microsoft Teams, OneDrive, SharePoint Online and Office Pro Plus
     * The changes will upgrade the security of our MWP to the Protected level, behind the scenes
     * We will also be sharing key FAQs and a survey, to address any early questions or feedback you might have.
   * Desired outcomes: